justmarti/world-flags/README.md

 # World Flags 🌍

-> **⚠️ Warning**
->
-> This project is not optimized for mobile devices.
-The display and user experience may not be suitable on small screens.

 ## About the Game
 **World Flags** is a simple and fun web game built using **vanilla HTML**, **CSS**, and **JavaScript**.
 In this game, you'll be shown 10 flags from around the world, and your task is to correctly identify them.
 Challenge yourself and aim for a perfect score of 10 out of 10!